-The Company is a leading independent global wealth solutions provider with deep local market knowledge.
-We provide superior customised insurance-based solutions to help high net worth individuals and their families ensure their assets are protected, portable and can be passed on.
+The Group is a leading independent international wealth solutions provider with deep local market knowledge.
+It provides superior customised insurance-based solutions to help high net worth individuals and their families ensure their assets are protected, portable and can be passed on.

-We have been working with advisors, high net worth individuals, their families and institutions for 30 years, to give them greater control over their financial futures.
+It has been working with advisors, high net worth individuals, their families and institutions for over 30 years, to give them greater control over their financial futures.